 Banks look for everything possible they can find about you.
 Your course of study, your previous marks and track record in college/school, your parents and their profession, your financial background, your assets (home, property etc).
 And then they put it all together to create a profile of you.
 Then someone from the bank’s risk assessment team will analyze your profile and say if you are trust worthy or not.
 What that means is, if the bank give the loan to you, can you be trusted to pay it back.
 That’s the only question banks are worried about.

-How to get a student loans from Indian banks?
+How to get student loan from Indian banks?

 Easier said than done, right?
 Let’s take an example.